CAAPIM/Android-MAS-SDK/README.md

 For more documentation including API references, go to our [main website][docs].

 ## License
-Copyright (c) 2017 CA. All rights reserved.
+Copyright (c) 2019 Broadcom.
+All Rights Reserved.
+The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.

 This software may be modified and distributed under the terms of the MIT license.
 See the [LICENSE][license-link] file for details.